 4) Have Reasonable Expectations: Reasonable expectations are the key to long-term success in trading.
 If you’re expecting to make ten times your initial investment in the first week, then you’ll be sadly disappointed.

 When using leverage of 1:50, a negative real return of just 2% is enough to wipe out your entire account.

 A realistic rate of return is about 15% a year.
 That means if you invest $1000, you should aim to make $150 and finish the year with $1150.

-While there are strategies that could give much higher returns, they are considerably more risky and require high leverage – the top traders on eToro for example typically show annualized returns of up to 300%.
-Keep in mind however that when using leverage of 1:50, a negative real return of just 2% is enough to wipe out your entire capital.
+While there are strategies that could give much higher returns, they are considerably more risky and require high leverage – the top traders on social platforms might show annualized returns of up to 300%.
+But when using leverage this high there’s no room for error.
+With just 1:50 leverage, a negative real return of just 2% is enough to wipe out your entire capital.

 Have reasonable expectations for the number of trades as well.
-If your trading system has you in and out of the market every couple of minutes, you need to refine it (trade “churning” is more likely to make your broker rich rather than you).
+If your trading system has you in and out of the market every couple of minutes, you need to refine it – trade “churning” is seldom a good idea.

-As well as causing unnecessary stress and increasing fees, “over traders” statistically have returns that are well below average.
+As well as causing unnecessary stress and increasing fees, “over trading” nearly always results in below average returns.
 Some of the best trading systems only trade once or twice a week.
 Remember, look for quality not quantity.

 5) Walk Away From The Screen: If things get too intense, take a break.
 Take a walk around the block, grab some chips or watch some TV.
 Do anything to take your mind off trading.
 If you’re particularly struggling, walk away and come back tomorrow.

 These mental tricks will help you become a more disciplined trader.
-Discipline and careful execution are the keys to winning with forex (see more) , so make sure you are able to walk away if you get too stressed.
-Stress often leads to poor decisions.
-Trading on raw emotions rarely leads to a good outcome.
+Discipline and careful execution are the keys to winning with forex (see more) , so make sure you know when to walk away.